T-Specht/thoughtful/docs/feed-forward-neural-network.md

 <!--![Representation of an ANN](https://upload.wikimedia.org/wikipedia/commons/thumb/4/46/Colored_neural_network.svg/296px-Colored_neural_network.svg.png)-->

-You can access the ANN using `tf.FeedForward.Network`.
+You can access the ANN using `tf.FeedForwardNeuralNetwork`.
 To create a new ANN, you have to specify these specific options:
 - Network size: Specify the network's size as a JavaScript Array where each element in the array represents a layer and the value the number of neurons. (`[2, 3, 1]` would create a 3-Layer-Network with 2 neurons in first layer, 3 in the second and so on...)
 - Learning rate: How fast should the network learn?
 Most likely a small value less than `1`
 - Momentum: Most likely small value less than `1`